 Moat will instruct the valuer on your behalf.
 As the required valuation is undertaken by a specialist valuer, we have sourced several independent surveying companies who can undertake this for you to choose from.
-You will need indicate which valuer you wish us to instruct on your behalf, and make your payment for this at the time of the application.
+You will need to indicate which valuer you wish us to instruct on your behalf on your application and make your payment for this at the time the valuer contacts you to arrange the appointment.